 For reference, the process for submissions is outlined below.

-The project must have been undertaken either during the applicant’s foundation course or first five years of practice.
+The project must have been undertaken either during the applicant’s pre-registration training course or within the first five years of practice as a registered pharmacy technician.
 It can be undertaken in any sector of pharmacy, including community, hospital, primary care, academia and industry.

 Eligible projects must be wholly or mainly about a subject related to the practice of mental health pharmacy.
 The work must have been undertaken entirely by the applicant; although the project may have been supervised.
 The applicant must have undertaken the project in the past two years.

-Applicants must be willing to submit their project as a poster at the CMHP Annual Conference (in 2017, the conference takes place 13-15 October).
+Applicants must be willing to submit their project as a poster at the CMHP Annual Conference (in October).
 Winning abstracts may be shared by CMHP with the wider membership.